 - Restart your Windows 10 system.

 - Switch to Services from System Configuration.

-- From there click on Hide all Microsoft services.
+- Click on Hide all Microsoft services.

-- Afterwards click on Disable all.
+- Next click on Disable all.

 - Switch to Startup tab

-- Close this window and restart your Windows 10 device.
+- Restart your Windows 10 device.

-- Try to uninstall the Amazon Assistant app now.
+- Uninstall the Amazon Assistant app now.

-In case you are still experience the res://aaResources.dll/104 error try to scan for corrupted files or directories on your computer.
+In case you are still experiencing the res://aaResources.dll/104 error try to scan for corrupted files or directories on your PC.